Summary:

 Concentrate Grade, g/t

-| 8.96 | 10.4 | | | 13.8 | 15.5 | 15.4 | 15.5 | 15.3 |
+| | 8.96 | 10.4 | | | 13.8 | 15.5 | 15.4 | 15.5 | 15.3 |

 Summary:

 Process water is pumped from a water pumping station located in the water reservoir adjacent to Dike II in the TSF area to the process water reservoir at the process plant.
 A booster pump station is located outside of the TSF in the reclaim water pipeline.
-Each station is equipped with a set of three submersible centrifugal pumps operating in parallel for a combined capacity of 7,600 m3 /h.
+Each station is equipped with a set of three submersible centrifugal pumps operating in parallel for a combined capacity of 7,600 m3/h.

-Fresh/make-up water is supplied from two sources, the Rio dos Bois pump station, and the Cava Central mine.
 The Rio dos Bois pump station consists of two parallel pipelines fed by six submersible pumps connected to the water lines by a valved header which allows each pump to supply either pipeline.
 A submersible pump is connected to each of the headers by a flexible hose.

 The Cava mine pits are the primary source of fresh/process water and have been used exclusively for the past several years.
 Surface and ground water drains into and collects in the bottom of the pit.
 Water is pumped from the pit using submersible pumps and a booster pump station to transfer the water to the water reservoir in the tailings dam.
 From there it is pumped to the process water reservoir at the process plant.